RiTUAL-UH/multimodal_NER/README.md

 3. associated image captions
 ```

+<u>Image feature extraction</u>:
+- Global image features: you can use the script under `src/data/global_image_feature_extraction` for extract image features from VGG16 or ResNet152.
+- Regional image features: we provide the script under `src/data/regional_image_feature_extraction`.
+Please follow the instructions in [VisualBERT](https://github.com/uclanlp/visualbert/tree/master/visualbert) for extracting features for image objects.

 ## Running

 We use config files to specify the details for every experiment (e.g., hyper-parameters, datasets, etc.).
 You can modify config files in the `configs` directory and run experiments with following command: